Loading...

 The price of a commercial cleaner can vary greatly by business type.

-For example, an office clean which is likely to involve standard tasks like dusting, vacuuming, and cleaning restrooms and kitchens, is likely to cost less per hour than a hair salon or a retail store where there will be higher foot traffic, more windows, and more areas to get dirty.
+For example, an office cleaning, which is likely to involve standard tasks like dusting, vacuuming, and cleaning restrooms and kitchens, is likely to cost less per hour than a hair salon or a retail store where there will be higher foot traffic, more windows, and more areas to get dirty.

 Considering the type of business you run, the sort of mess that gets made, and how much foot traffic you have will be a good indicator of whether your commercial clean will be on the cheaper or more expensive side.